v7r7/logviewer/README.md

 **Note**:
 - For the `/api/log/` endpoint, the response contains the specified number of log lines (`n`) from the selected log file that match the provided keyword.
 If no keyword is provided, all lines are returned.
 If the file is empty or does not exist, an empty response is returned.
 - For the `/api/logs/` endpoint, the response contains a list of log files available in the system with .txt or .log extensions.
 If no log files are found, an empty list is returned.
+- We assume all files being read are encoded in UTF-8.